 If you are partnering with someone else in this way, be sure that you have chosen carefully in terms of not only audience but tone of voice and content.
 The best relationships take time to develop – so plan long-term!

 Before you shred your printed collateral – we advise you not to ignore the old school channels!
-The Direct Marketing Association (DMA) found direct marketing has response rates of 10-30 times higher than digital [Forbes].
+According to the Direct Marketing Association (DMA), direct mail has a 4.4% response rate, compare toan average of 0.12% for email.

-Whilst the speed of digital enables marketers to distribute content with greater efficiency and scale, there is a downside.
+While the speed of digital enables marketers to distribute blog content with greater efficiency and scale, there is a downside.
 With mass comes clutter, and as quickly as content is consumed – it’s deleted to make way for the next.

-The key for deciding whether there’s a place for direct response in your B2B content distibution strategy is to carefully consider how this form can be leveraged to make your message even more powerful.
+The key to deciding whether there’s a place for direct response in your B2B content distribution strategy is to carefully consider how this form can be leveraged to make your message even more powerful.

 What’s more, be smart about how to integrate traditional with modern tactics, as you’ll need to devise integrated control mechanisms to keep track of cross-channel performance.

-Sharable content will improve your visibility, while linking to fresh content on your site will generate traffic and increase readership.
+Circulating content via social media posts will improve your visibility, while linking to fresh content on your site will generate traffic and increase readership.
 Don’t rely on organic social alone – a targeted paid campaign can put your stuff right in front of the right people.

 But social isn’t just for dissemination.
-You can use it to understand audience behaviors and preferences, social listening and lead generation as well as lead nurturing.
+You can use it to understand your target audience’s behaviors and preferences, social listening and lead generation as well as lead nurturing.

-Using a combination of multiple types of content distribution channels will ensure maximum reach.
-In fact, marketing campaigns that cross multiple channels perform better than those which with limited distribution – according to Business 2 Community, multichannel strategies can generate up to 24% increase in conversions.
-But the more channels you incorporate into your plan, the more complicated it will be to manage and continously monitor all the placements.
+Using a combination of multiple types of content distribution channels will ensure maximum reach, but the more channels you incorporate into your plan, the more complicated it will be to manage and continuously monitor all the placements.

 You should not underestimate the resource needed to manage multichannel campaigns.
 Ideally, you would need access to specialists in each of the channels, as well as content creators and analysts who can keep track of the data and make recommendations.

-Outsourcing your B2B demand generation campaign to an agency is a straightforward way to gain access to expertise, experience and specialist knowledge without the need to take on additional staff.
-Contracts which charge on a performance basis, for example pay-per-lead, mean the agency has a vested interest in delivering results and will proactively work to enhance and optimize your campaign’s performance.
+Outsourcing your B2B demand generation campaign to an agency is a straightforward way to gain access to expertise, experience and specialist knowledge without needing additional staff.
+Contracts that charge on a performance basis, for example pay-per-lead, mean the agency has a vested interest in delivering results and will proactively work to enhance and optimize your campaign’s performance.